splunk-soar-connectors/dataminrpulse/README.md

 **Important Changes in This Version:**

-This version of the app includes the following breaking changes that may require updates to existing playbooks:
+This version of the app includes the following breaking changes that may require updates to existing playbooks and asset configuration:

 - **Removed Action:** The "get related alerts" action has been removed from this version.
 - **Removed Parameter:** The "query" parameter has been removed from asset configuration please update the on poll action accordingly.